epsilon-phase/simple-dot-game/README.md

 ## Did you find Rust GUI goodness?

 Well, it's a **lot** better than it was last time I looked.
-I'm not decided on OrbTk honestly
+Orbtk is a very barebones experience right now, but it is far better than it used to be.

-I'm not sure if it's just that I did it all in one file, which never tends to help, but right now it feels like I'm struggling with adapting my knowledge of gui patterns to an entity component pattern.
+The one complaint that I have that isn't just the immature nature of the library, is that whenever the window closes, it causes my screens to flicker, and for what you get, it's fairly slow.